artkeller/ESP32C3LEDManager/README.md

 ## About the board

-The ESP32-C3 SuperMini Plus is a highly integrated, ultra-compact development board based on the ESP32-C3 chip from Espressif Systems.
-It combines performance with minimal space requirements and has been specially developed for space-constrained IoT applications.
+The **ESP32-C3 SuperMini Plus** is a highly integrated, ultra-compact development board based on the ESP32-C3 chip from Espressif Systems.
+It combines performance with minimal space requirements and was developed specifically for IoT applications with limited space.
+The following table was published by a distributor in which the `RGB LED` (`Neopixel`) is only mentioned very briefly.

 | Parameter 			   | Specification |
 | :------------------------------- | :------------ |